Isaac Humphries: Adelaide 36ers (2020–2022)

 On 16 July 2020, Humphries signed a two-year deal to return to the NBL with the Adelaide 36ers.
 He averaged 13.3 points, 7.1 rebounds, and a league-leading 2.8 blocks per game during the 2020–21 season.
 His mutual option for a second season with the 36ers was not exercised.

 On 9 July 2021, Humphries re-signed with the 36ers for the 2021–22 NBL season.
 He played just six matches, averaging 7.7 points in 17.7 minutes per game, before a knee injury ruled him out for the season in February 2022.

-Melbourne United (2022–present)
+Melbourne United (2022–2023)

 On 22 July 2022, Humphries signed with Melbourne United for the 2022–23 NBL season.

+Return to Adelaide (2023–present)

+On 26 April 2023, Humphries signed with the Adelaide 36ers for the 2023–24 NBL season, returning to the franchise for a second stint.
+He had the most productive season of his career coinciding with his first relatively injury-free season in a number of years.
+Humphries played in all 28 games and averaging 15.3 points, 6.7 rebounds, and 1.3 blocks per game.
+He was subsequently named 36ers Club MVP.

+On 7 March 2024, Humphries re-signed with the 36ers on a three-year deal.

+Prior to the 2025–26 NBL season, Humphries was named co-captain of the 36ers alongside Bryce Cotton and Dejan Vasiljevic.

 National team career

 Humphries made his debut for the Australian junior national team at the 2013 FIBA Oceania Under-16 Championship.
-In 2014, he helped Australia win the silver medal at the FIBA Under-17 World Championship, averaging 18.9 points, 11.6 rebounds and 3.3 blocks per game during the tournament.
-He was named to the All-Tournament Team.
+In 2014, he helped Australia win the silver medal at the FIBA Under-17 World Championship, averaging 18.9 points, 11.6 rebounds and 3.3 blocks per game and earning All-Tournament Team honours.
 Humphries made his senior debut for the Australian national team in a 2019 FIBA World Cup qualifying match against Kazakhstan, where he recorded 17 points and 7 rebounds in a dominant performance.